VIHATTeam/OMICALL-React-Native-SDK/README.md

     await joinCall();
     ```

     Note: When calling `joinCall`, sdk will check permission of microphone and camera.
-If have any permission denied, sdk will send a event `onRequestPermission` with list permission you need to request.
+If have any permission denied, sdk will send a event `onRequestPermissionAndroid` with list permission you need to request.
 You need to request permission before calling `joinCall` again.

   - End a call: We will push a event `endCall` for you.